mdn/content/files/en-us/web/javascript/reference/global_objects/intl/datetimeformat/index.md

 console.log(new Intl.DateTimeFormat("en-US", options).format(date));
 // "12/19/2012, 19:00:00"

-// to specify options but use the browser's default locale, use 'default' console.log(new Intl.DateTimeFormat("default", options).format(date));
+// to specify options but use the browser's default locale, use undefined console.log(new Intl.DateTimeFormat(undefined, options).format(date));
 // "12/19/2012, 19:00:00"

 // sometimes it's helpful to include the period of the day